ane1990/knuth-web/content/index.md

 - **Algorithm Engineering**: Developed an intelligent <a href="/sudoku_solver.html">Sudoku solver</a> using constraint satisfaction techniques and backtracking algorithms, demonstrating practical application of computer science theory.

 - **Content Management**: Architected a modern static site generator with markdown processing, template engine, and automated sitemap generation for optimal SEO performance.
+Here <a href="/01-blog-a-new-starting-after-holidays.html"> a first blog page example.

 - **Network Security**: Deployed <a href="/02-blog-a-fail2ban-quick-guide.html">Fail2ban intrusion prevention system</a> with custom rules and monitoring for comprehensive server protection.